Algebraic geometry: Real algebraic geometry

 Real algebraic geometry is the study of real algebraic varieties.

 The fact that the field of the real numbers is an ordered field cannot be ignored in such a study.
 For example, the curve of equation $x^2+y^2-a=0$ is a circle if $a>0$, but has no real points if $a<0$.
 Real algebraic geometry also investigates, more broadly, semi-algebraic sets, which are the solutions of systems of polynomial inequalities.
 For example, neither branch of the hyperbola of equation $x y-1 = 0$ is a real algebraic variety.
 However, the branch in the first quadrant is a semi-algebraic set defined by $x y-1=0$ and $x>0$.

-One open problem in real algebraic geometry is the following part of Hilbert's sixteenth problem: Decide which respective positions are possible for the ovals of a nonsingular plane curve of degree 8.
+One open problem in real algebraic geometry is the following part of Hilbert's sixteenth problem: Decide which respective positions are possible for the ovals of a non-singular plane curve of degree 8.